xvicxpx/m6restore/Windows/README.txt

 the IMEI on the Netgear Nighthawk M5 or M6.

-I wrote it in Python and have supplied the source and a complied version for those that can't, or simply don't want to set up a python environment.
+I wrote it in Python and have supplied the source and a complied version for those that can't, or simply don't want to set up a Python environment.

 WARNING: I take no responsibility for what you do with this utility.